 Recurring Holiday Events – November – January 2020

 Holiday events are listed in order of start date.
-Make plans to enjoy your favorites with this printable holiday planner.
-Events that are crossed out are either confirmed or presumed to be cancelled due to the pandemic of 2020.
+Make plans to enjoy your favorites with this list of recurring events.
+Please see also November Events, December Events and January Events.

 Meadowlark’s Winter Walk of Lights, Meadowlark Botanical Gardens, Vienna, VA.
 Begins November 8 and is open daily in November, including Thanksgiving Day.
 More than 500,000 LED lights and displays transform the gardens into a winter wonderland, including a flowing stream of softly glowing lights, two-story animated fountain, and Gingerbread Village.
 Special theme nights and discounts. $8 kids; $13 adults.